NataliaBurgareli/document-validation-automation/README.md

 # 📄 Document Validation Automation

-Automated document validation using Python, Playwright, and Excel.
+Automated document validation and attachment analysis using Python, Playwright, and Excel.

 ## 🚀 Overview